ruihuili/ruihuili.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

+UPDATE: Since COVID-19 pandemic I started to use [Instagram](https://www.instagram.com/doespaintings/) to record my amateur art work.

+---

-I've been enjoying doing art mostly in the form of pencil drawings since when I was very young, but I always struggled finding time to do it properly.
+I've been enjoying doing art mostly in the form of pencil drawings since when I was very young, but I always struggled having time to do it properly.
 Only recently (as soon as PhD was over;)) I discovered my passion for trying out different kinds of paintings.
+I agree with many researchers who I've had the pleasure to discuss arts with -- that working with colours and shapes is one of the best ways to complement a busy work-life in resesarch that involves mostly numbers, coding, papers, and papers!

 Sunflower is one of my favourite subjects to paint up to date.
 <img src='/images/arts/sunflower_oil.jpg' width="500">